InnerSourceCommons/foundation-governance/roles/staff.md

 # Russ Rutledge

 Russ is the Executive Director of the InnerSource Commons Foundation.
-Russ leads the **strategic direction and execution** of that direction for the Foundation.
+Russ leads in aligning with the Board of Directors on the **strategic direction** for the Foundation.
+Russ leads in **organizing and supporting all staff roles** to execute on the direction.
 Russ leads the **alignment of community activity** to the Foundation strategy.
 Russ leads in **sponsor relationships**.
-Russ directly oversees and **supports all other staff roles**.

 # Andrea Kyurchiev